-The Device Provisioning Engine (DPE) communicates with CPE to perform provisioning and management functions.
+The Device Provisioning Engine (DPE) communicates with the CPE on behalf of the RDU to perform provisioning or management functions.

 The DPE manages these activities:

-•Synchronizes with the RDU to retrieve the latest configurations for caching.
+•Synchronization with RDU to retrieve the latest set of instructions for caching.

-You must install the DPE on a server that runs the Solaris operating system.
-Configure and manage the DPE from the CLI, which you can access locally or remotely via Telnet.
-For specific information on the CLI commands that a DPE supports, refer to the Cisco Broadband Access Center DPE CLI Reference 4.0.
+The DPE is installed on a server that is running the Solaris 10 operating system.
+The DPE is configured and managed by using the CLI, which you can access locally or remotely via Telnet.
+See the Cisco Broadband Access Center DPE CLI Reference, Release 3.5, 3.5.1, 3.5.2, for specific information on the CLI commands that a DPE supports.

 Note For licensing purposes, a registered DPE is considered to be one node.

 When you delete a registered DPE from the RDU database, a license is freed.
-Because the DPEs automatically register with the RDU, you must take the DPE offline if the intention is to free up the license.
-Then, delete the DPE from the RDU database via the administrator user interface or via the API.
+Since the DPEs automatically register with the RDU, you must take the DPE offline if the intention is to free up the license.
+Then, delete the DPE from the RDU database by using the RDU administrator user interface.

 Note The functions enabled via a specific license continue to operate even when the corresponding license is deleted from the system.